mmpfeffer/blip/blip/README.md

 3. Template Variables

-   Variables can be set once and interpolated later in the file, or used inside nested templates.
+   Variables can be set once and interpolated later, or used inside subsequent nested template invocations.
+Variables declared are available in the defining scope and nested template scopes.
+However, see "Preservation", below.

-   Example: Template variable interpolation later in the file
+   Example: Template variable interpolation later in the file:

         greeting.tmpl:
              {{first := Abraham}}
              {{last  := Lincoln}}